VirtuosoResearch/Generalization-in-graph-neural-networks/README.md

 ### Overview

-This repository provides an algorithm that performs gradient updates on the perturbed weights of a graph neural network, named noise stability optimization.
-Besides the implementation of our algorithm, we also provide the implementation to evaluate Hessian-based quantities (e.g., traces, top-eigenvalues, Hessian vector product) of fine-tuned GNNs.
+We provide the implementation to evaluate Hessian-based quantities (e.g., traces, top-eigenvalues, Hessian vector product) of graph neural networks.
 Our observation is that the Hessian-based measurements correlate better with observed generalization gaps of fine-tuned GNNs.

 ### Requirements